csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 1. **Using Slack as our main method of communication**

-We decided to create a Slack channel to communicate with ourselves as well as our partner.
+We decided to create a Slack server to communicate with ourselves as well as our partner.

-Within Slack, we have multiple text channels, including a general communication channel (mainly used for scheduling our weekly partner meetings and asking questions to our partners), a private team channel (for team discussion regarding the project that our partner does not need to see), and frontend and backend channels (where discussion pertaining to each respective aspect of the project is held).
+Within our Slack server, we have multiple text channels, including a general communication channel (mainly used for scheduling our weekly partner meetings and asking questions to our partners), a private team channel (for team discussion regarding the project that our partner does not need to see), and frontend and backend channels (where discussion pertaining to each respective aspect of the project is held).

-We think our decision to use Slack has been very successful.
+We think our decision to use Slack as our main method of communication has been very successful.
 *  *Why?*
     - Internal communication between team members as well as communication with our partners has been very responsive.
 * *Why?*